infinum/qa-handbook/Automation/Way of work.md

 ### Requesting IDs

-Sometimes multiple people, even teams, might be working on test automation.
-Having a dedicated person(s) will make the process much faster.

-Before preparing the workflow for requesting and maintaining locators, it would be wise to have adding locators a part of the acceptance criteria.
-For starters, while developing new features, the developers should add locators at least on all input fields and buttons.
-On other elements that might be used in test automation, the locators can be added later on.
+Ideally, if test automation is being done on the project, you should have most of the locators ready.

-It is important to discuss early on who will be responsible for:
+If not, it is important to discuss early on who will be responsible for:

-- preparing the locators (how should they look like and on which element to put them on)
+- preparing the locators (how should they look like and which element to put them on)
 - opening tasks for developers requesting new locators
 - verifying the locators are put on the correct elements

+It will usually be the responsibility of a TAE. in case there are multiple TAE on the project, a dedicated person should be decided on to make the process faster.

-One thing to consider when opening a new task:
+A few things to consider when opening a new task:

 - task should be short and concise
-- better to open a few smaller ones than one huge one
+- better to open a few smaller ones than one big one
-- have the tasks logically structured (e.g., per screen or feature)
+- have the tasks logically structured (e.g. per screen or feature)
 - add link to design

 When preparing the locators, you should consider a tool that is already being used for design.
 In case the design is being done in Figma, you could use that one.